-Family Education Rights and Privacy Act (FERPA): Stony Brook University maintains various student records to document academic progress as well as to record interactions with University staff and officials.
+Family Education Rights and Privacy Act (FERPA): Stony Brook University maintains various student records to document academic progress as well as to record interactions with university staff and officials.
 To protect the student's rights to privacy, and to conform to federal and State laws the University has an established policy for handling students' records.

 With very limited exceptions, student information must not be transmitted by any University employee to anyone outside the University without the express written release by the student or pursuant to a lawfully subpoena/order, coordinated by the Office of University Counsel.
-Please refer to the following campus website for guidance with laws regulating confidentiality of student records and dissemination of other student personal and academic information: http://www.stonybrook.edu/commcms/registrar/policies/ferpa.php
+Please refer to the following campus website for guidance with laws regulating confidentiality of student records and dissemination of other student personal and academic information: Office of the Registrar